Reno - S. Virginia Street & S. Kietzke Lane

 6139 South Virginia Street, Suite B – 775-828-8050 – map

 Open Mon-Sat 9am-9pm, Sun 10am-6pm.
 Extended hours during Burning Man – Aug 24-25 8am-10pm, Aug 26 9am-7pm.
-Right next to Whole Foods, Sierra Trading post carries of variety of camping and clothing needs, ranging from tents, sleeping bags, shade, cooking hardware and accessories, hydration systems, goggles, sunglasses, and hiking-wear at pretty good prices.
+Right next to Whole Foods, Sierra Trading post carries of variety of camping and clothing needs, ranging from tents, sleeping bags, shade, cooking hardware and accessories, hydration systems, goggles, buff head/neck wear, sunglasses, and hiking-wear at pretty good prices.

 4813 Kietzke Lane – 775-828-1234 - map